DinoChiesa/Apigee-External-Authorization-2/README.md

    After this succeeds, you should be able to try out the example using the suggested curl commands.

    If you like you can add or modify data into the sheet, to see how it affects the access control decisions.
 Be aware: the Roles are cached for 3 minutes, and the Rules for 2 minutes, in the Access Control Service.

+   You can also check the log output of the Access Control service in Cloud Run, to see what it is reading and doing.

 ### Clean Up